 At Griffin Alexander, P.C., we not only help create and draft bylaws and governing documents, but we assist in enforcing the provisions as well.
 When it comes to enforcing property rules and regulations, the correct response to the issue will depend upon the nature and severity of the problem.
 In some cases, a simple cease and desist letter will be sufficient to correct the matter.
 In more severe cases where property damage may be at issue, a condominium association attorney can help secure an injunction against the resident or entity responsible for the damage.

 In addition, our office can help your team interpret its by-laws in light of emerging issues or problems, as well as help address violations of any degree.

 Let Us Handle the Transition

 More often than not, the transition from developer control of the board to owner control can be a process that takes anywhere from a number of months to potentially several years to complete.
 Griffin Alexander attorneys have the capability to advise associations at each and every step of the process in order to ensure that the transition goes along as easily as possible.
 We can help boards with getting the developers motivated to finalize the transition, as well as handle the intricacies associated with municipal, performance and work bonds.

-Today, New Jersey and New York community association law is constantly evolving and quite complex.
+Today, New Jersey, New York, and Pennsylvania community association law is constantly evolving and quite complex.
 That is why it is imperative for community associations to utilize the services of skilled attorneys who have a thorough knowledge of such a specialized body of law.
 Griffin Alexander, P.C. is proud to provide personal service in that we take the time to know and understand the needs of our clients and place special focus on resolving their issues and meeting their goals.